krakend/krakend-documentation/endpoints/parameter-forwarding.md

     /foo?channel=iOS

 Nevertheless, the `input_query_strings` could also be added in this configuration, creating a special case of optional and mandatory parameters!
-You would be passing query strings both hardcoded in the `url_pattern` and generated from the user input.
-In this strange case, if the user passes a single optional query string parameter that is declared in `input_query_strings`, then the mandatory value is lost.
+You would pass query strings hardcoded in the `url_pattern` and generated from the user input.
+In this strange case, the mandatory value is lost if the user passes a single optional query string parameter that is declared in `input_query_strings`.
 The mandatory value is used if the request does not contain any known optional parameter.
 For instance:

 ```json
 {